Coolie (2025 film): Certification

-Coolie received an A certificate (adults only) from the Central Board of Film Certification (CBFC), becoming the first Rajinikanth starrer since Siva (1989) to do so, and Lokesh's first A-certified film ever.
-While the film would initially be released uncut in India with that certificate and a runtime of 169.57 minutes, the British Board of Film Classification (BBFC) classified it with a 15 rating.
+Coolie received an A certificate (adults only rating) from the Central Board of Film Certification (CBFC), becoming the first Rajinikanth starrer since Siva (1989) to do so, and Lokesh's first A-certified film ever.
+While the film would initially be released uncut in India with that rating and a runtime of 169.57 minutes, the British Board of Film Classification (BBFC) classified it with a 15 rating.
 Later, the filmmakers added a 25-second graphic card to the final cut, paying homage to Rajinikanth's 50th year in cinema that plays in the film after the regular Rajinikanth title card, and submitted it to the CBFC again.
 This time they made visual and audible changes but no length reduction, making the final runtime 170.22 minutes.
 In Singapore, the film received a PG-13 rating after 4 minutes were cut, one week after the uncut NC-16 version (restricted to viewers aged 16 and over) premiered in the country.

-The film's certification in India became the subject of scrutiny, with filmmaker Elred Kumar, after watching Coolie, feeling it was improperly certified as there were other films with more violence but not certified A. Trade analysts and viewers also questioned the certification after watching the film, feeling it could be due to new CBFC rules.
+The film's certification in India became the subject of scrutiny, with some feeling it was improperly certified as there were other films with more violence but not certified A. while others felt it could be due to new CBFC rules.
 Subsequently, the parent company of Sun Pictures, Sun TV Network appealed to the Madras High Court, seeking to attain a U/A certificate (parental guidance) instead.
 They alleged that the CBFC shocked them by giving the film an A certificate due to it "celebrating violence", but Sun TV Network could not contest this as bookings for the film had already opened worldwide, and believed it could be re-certified post-release.
 During the first court hearing held on 20 August, the CBFC retorted that the producers refused to make cuts and accepted the A certificate, although they could have been granted U/A had the suggested cuts been made.
-On 25 August, the CBFC defended its decision to give the film an A certificate, stating that both the examining committee, which included a CBFC officer and four outside experts, and the revising committee unanimously agreed that the film's violent scenes made it suitable only for adults, hence the A rating.
+On 25 August, the CBFC defended its decision to give the film an A certificate, stating that both the examining committee, which included a CBFC officer and four outside experts, and the revising committee unanimously agreed that the film's violent scenes made it suitable only for adults, hence the A certificate.
 The court subsequently dismissed Sun TV Network's appeal.
+Lokesh later revealed that the scenes of burning of bodies may have been unsettling and the CBFC suggested 35 cuts if the makers wanted U/A, but the makers opted for A to avoid compromising on quality.